la2050/archive/_projects/2014/spreading-chapcares-retail-health-insurance-enrollment-shop-model.md

 year_submitted: 2014
 project_image: ''
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: '1'
-SFV: '1'
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: >-
-  RUN4YOURLIFE - 10K Walk/Run where you get paid to participate.
-Mobile app
-  registration, start training, complete the event and get paid.
-OTHER: >-
-  RUN FOR YOUR LIF will host a 10K event to get LA moving!
-We believe that if people start to exercise, they will want to continue.
-So by signing up via a mobile app, training everyday for a minimum of a month - all documented via the app, then come to the final event day, walk/run 10K and get a check!

-   We truly believe and have seen it happen that if you start to work out, you will start to eat right and you will feel better, and want to continue this healthy lifestyle.
-The first event of it's kind, LA will be the leader in taking action against fighting obesity.
-Parents will engager the kids, who will get paid too!
-What a great way to teach kids the importance of being active.

-   Event will end with a Health fair and celebration!
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- You kidding me?
 This is a no brainer!
 This event will without a doubt make LA one of the healthiest places to live.
 We will actually be doing something to